pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 * Stale issues with no recent comments

 If a review has been inactive for 3–4 weeks, message the editor in Slack to check in.
-You or the peer review lead can help move things forward.
+You or the [Peer Review Lead](https://www.pyopensci.org/handbook/governance/structure.html#peer-review-lead) can help move things forward.
 If needed, discuss in the `#private-editorial-team` channel.

 :::{tip}
 Need help unblocking a review?
-Contact the acting peer review lead (currently the Executive Director of pyOpenSci).
+Contact the acting Peer Review Lead.
 :::

 ### 4. Monitor package maintenance